 Disneyland Galaxy’s Edge Fireworks Viewing

 Not only does Disneyland Galaxy’s Edge offer an immersive Star Wars experience, it provides an incredible viewing spot for Disneyland fireworks.
 Make sure to arrive early for premium firework viewing spots.
 We watched briefly and then used the distraction of fireworks to wait in a shorter line for Millennium Falcon: Smuggler’s Run.

 Star Wars Attractions In Tomorrowland

 At the other corner of Disneyland from Galaxy’s Edge is Tomorrowland.
-Tucked into this future themed area are two Star Wars rides and a traditional character meet and greet.
+Tucked into this future themed area is a Star Wars ride and traditional character meet and greets.

 Star Tours is a classic Disney ride that places you on a transport ship with a rebel spy.
 To get the rebel spy safely to a rendezvous point you and your ship undergo firefights, crashes, and unusual space problems.
 This 3-D ride mixes visual elements with a moving platform to make you feel like part of the action.